BennYuGi-Oh/FIRST-PROJECT/README.md

 ### Infernce / Insight

-  1. The company sales have made lots of profit in the year
+  1. The company sales have made lots of profit in the year 2014.
+  2. Service plan realised highest revenue amonge the line of buisness.
+  3. North east is the most profitable region.
+  4.